 Billy explained that it would be necessary for him to obtain a leave of absence from Frontier and acquire a passport and visa from the state department.
 Mr. Zeigler asked Billy to do his best and advise him of our expected date of arrival.

-Billy neglected to tell the folks in Cambodia that he had FAA commercial certification and not the required airline transport rating.
+Billy neglected to tell the folks in Cambodia that, while he had FAA commercial certification, he did not have the required airline transport rating.
 Nor did he mention that he did not have a type rating for the Convair!

 We sat in bed opened eyed and silent just looking at each thinking of the call and what it might mean.
 Then Billy said “I’ll work it out to get the ratings and head over there to see what it’s like.”
 I said “if you are going, I’m going with you!
 No debating!
 If you go, I go!”

 That morning we called Ed O’Neil.
 He was in a meeting but returned our call soon after.
-Billy explained that it would be necessary we had followed up with O’Neil’s letter and that a captain’s job was waiting for him in Cambodia.
+Billy explained that we had followed up with his (Ed O’Neil) letter and that a captain’s job was waiting for him in Cambodia.
 Billy said he’d need a leave of absence which, according to Mr. O’Neil, was no problem.